fanqingsong/react_jdlike_webapp/README.md

 * use React.component to replace obsoleted api React.CreateClass
 * use Restful api to replace jsonp api, introducing axios
 * use React-Router to turn it to Multipage project
+* use Redux to manage the data form restful api

 # React-Demo